python-restx/flask-restx/doc/errors.rst

 .. note ::

-    Flask-RESTPlus will return a message in the error response by default.
+    Flask-RESTX will return a message in the error response by default.
     If a custom response is required as an error and the message field is not needed, it can be disabled by setting ``ERROR_INCLUDE_MESSAGE`` to ``False`` in your application config.